msolo/BearTube/README.md

 For now, the easiest thing (for various definitions of "easy") is to compile the project yourself and self-sign so you can install it via USB on your iOS devices.

-Good luck.

 ## Chrome

-`Chrome/BearTube` is an unpacked Chrome extension which can be easily installed in Chrome from chrome://extensions.
+The unpacked plugin can also be manually installed from the source in [`Chrome/BearTube`](Chrome/BearTube).
+You may have to visit chrome://extensions and enter Developer Mode to do this.

 # Using BearTube